teefouad/speedux/readme.md

 ### handleAction(name, callback)

-This method allows you to handle any action dispatched by the store and update the state accordingly.
+This method allows handling any action dispatched by the store and updating the state accordingly.
 Just like [`createAction`](#createactionname-callback), it may accept a generator function as a callback to handle side effects in your code.

 | Parameter | Type | Description |
 | :----- | :----- | :----- |